woosting/turris-notes/howtos/netdata/netdata.md

 # Netdata

+Net data is a statistics network data monitor, having a sleek webinterface.

 ## Installation

 In order to update the package list, install-, and start the netdata monitor on the Turris Omnia: